46 Positive Environmental Success Stories - May 2024

 Photo by Matthew Henry / Unsplash

 Wind and solar generated more than a third of the EU’s electricity in April.
-Coal contributed just 8.6% of the energy mix compared to 30% in 2023.
-Gas provided 12.1% of the EU’s electricity - a 22% decline year-on-year.
+Coal contributed just 8.6% of the energy mix, compared to 30% in 2023.
+Gas provided 12.1% of the EU’s electricity — a 22% decline year-on-year.
 (Euro News)

-Conservation efforts, vaccine and reintroduction efforts are having a positive impact on the number of Brown howler monkeys (Alouatta guariba).
+Conservation efforts, vaccine, and reintroduction efforts are having a positive impact on the number of Brown howler monkeys (Alouatta guariba).
 Brazilian government agencies and other conservation organisations, launched a nationwide population management plan, which supported relocating animals to areas where their population has vanished or declined.
 (Mongabay)

-Positive News Roundup - Monday, 13th May
+Positive News Round up — Monday, 13th May

 city buildings under white clouds during daytime